MG-RAST/DRISEE/README.md

 Example input/output files
 ---
 	- This area will be populated with example files soon
- 	- Example above will include generation of outputs with example inputs
+ 	- COmmand line example above will include generation of outputs with example inputs

 OUTPUT DESCRIPTION
 ===